Fun Fire Pit Swing Set: Practical 11-Step Project

 FirePitSwingSet01

 Thinking of improving your outdoor living space?
-Adding outdoor furniture is great when you have a roof to protect cushions against sudden rain.
+Adding outdoor furniture like a fire pit swing set is great when you have a roof to protect cushions against sudden rain.
 But if you have a wonderful open space, then this fire pit swing set is perfect for you!

 FirePitSwingSet10